Meet the Farmers

 Rica@RockSteadyFarm.com

-Rica grew up one hour east of Millerton and after years as an outdoor educator in the northeast and pacific northwest, Rica moved to NYC to pursue public health nutrition.
+Rica grew up one hour east of Millerton and after years as an outdoor educator in the northeast and pacific northwest, Rica moved to New York City to pursue public health nutrition.
 They were involved with a number of food access related programs including Grow NYC's Learn It, Grow It, Eat It and NYC Department of Health's Farmers' Markets for Kids.
-Prior to leaving NYC in 2018, Rica was coordinating health/wellness programs for Community Access, a non-profit partner of Rock Steady that expands opportunities for people living with mental health concerns to recover from trauma and discrimination through affordable housing, advocacy, and healing-focused services including urban farming and culinary skill-training.
+Prior to leaving NYC in 2018, Rica was coordinating health/wellness programs for Community Access, a former non-profit partner of Rock Steady that expands opportunities for people living with mental health concerns to recover from trauma and discrimination through affordable housing, advocacy, and healing-focused services including urban farming and culinary skill-training.

 Ainhoa@RockSteadyFarm.com